 Boasts smart technology in the form of the Family Hub that connects to WiFi, and has an interactive smart screen where you can stream music, fulfill your grocery list online, and more.
-Total capacity of 27.7 cu. ft. with four doors and triple cooling feature.
+Large total capacity with four doors and triple cooling feature.
 Quiet built-in ice maker and on-door dispenser.
 Choice of stainless steel and stainless steel black.

-Finish has the tendency to show smudges and fingerprints.
+Fingerprint resistant finish although may still show smudges or fingerprints.
 Most expensive fridge we considered, but has a lot to offer for the price.